Proof Gold Sovereigns and Half Sovereigns of the Sydney Mint (1853 - 1926)

 114096-N&V-header-2b-1855-Proof-Sovereign-and-Half-Sovereign-Date-May-2026

 Whereas production of circulating coinage was dictated by Government, Coins of Record were struck at the discretion of the mint master.
 The coins were not produced every year and, as they were individually created, the process was time consuming and the mintages minuscule.
-For gold proofs, generally ten pieces or less.
+For Sydney Mint gold proofs, generally four pieces or less.
 There were years when only a single coin was struck.

 They are the crown jewels of coinage, adding glamour and exceptionality to any collection!